 If you are staying overnight at Devils Tower, attend a Dark Skies Ranger Program.
 The Lakota people are known for their star knowledge.
 Passing down their observations for generations, learn about the Mato Tipila, a Lakota constellation.

-Camping at Devils Tower
+Camping near Devils Tower

 Where’s Devils Tower

 Located 33 miles northeast of Moorcraft, Wyoming, or 27 miles northwest of Sundance, Wyoming, on Wyoming Highway 24, Devils Tower is open 24 hours a day, closed Christmas and New Years Day.
 The Visitors Center opens from 8 a.m. to 7 p.m. during the summer season and opens from 9 a.m. to 4 p.m. during the rest of the year.

 Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $25 per vehicle to explore the monument.

 - Devils Tower is a popular destination and I found limited parking at the base of the tower.

 - Arrive early during the summer season.